-Have you ever been at a theme park or fair that serves Cinnamon Roasted Almonds, also called Cinnamon Glazed Almonds?
+Have you ever been to a theme park or county fair and catch a whiff of fresh Cinnamon Roasted Almonds?
 That smell grabs you every time.
 Doesn’t it?
-Those cinnamon glazed nuts smell heavenly.
-It’s as if that fragrance caresses your nose and guides you to the stand selling them.
+It’s warm and comforting.
+Also called cinnamon glazed almonds, they just smell heavenly.
+It’s as if that fragrance caresses your nose and almost carries you to the stand selling them.

 Now you can make these cinnamon roasted almonds at home.
 They are really easy to make too!
-We like the cinnamon glazed almonds, but feel free to substitute other types of nuts if you like.
+We like the almonds, but feel you can substitute other types of nuts or any combination you want.

 The first time we had these was at Disney World.
 We were walking in one of the parks when we caught the amazing smell.
 We headed right over and picked up a bag.
 Now, we have to get one every time we go to the park.
 I’m glad that I can make these at home.
 It’s cheaper than heading to Disney whenever the craving hits.

 The trick to these glazed almonds is to whip the egg whites into stiff peaks.
 The picture above shows you what you are looking for.
 It’s almost as if you are making a meringue.
 It helps to get the glaze to stick to the nuts.
 It’s takes a few extra minutes to do this step, but you’ll love the results.

 These are just like the Cinnamon Glazed Almonds at Disney Parks.
 Enjoy them as a snack, over a salad, or crushed over ice cream.

 15 minPrep Time

 45 minCook Time